-The Urban Plunge is a one-credit experiential learning course designed to give students a brief but important opportunity to engage with communities experiencing poverty in U.S. cities.
-With sites in most major cities, students will spend two to four days in a city close to their hometown with the chance of spending time with people who face the challenges of poverty and those organizations and folks who work to support them and/or work to eradicate this inequity.
+The Urban Plunge is a one-credit,experiential-learning course designed to give students a brief but important opportunity to engage with communities experiencing poverty in U.S. cities.
+With sites in most major cities, students will spend two to four days in a city close to their hometown with the chance of spending time with people who face the challenges of poverty and the organizations and those who work to support them and/or work to eradicate this inequity.
 Leading up to and during this immersion, students will examine the root causes of poverty in urban areas focusing on dimensions such as opportunity, race, mental health, faith-based efforts, gender, housing, criminal justice system, and employment.
-Immersions take place in early January.

 - Dates vary for each site